Guidance for Reporting on Palestine/Israel

 Don’t compartmentalize what is happening in Israel and the occupied territories.

-• Israel controls the entirety of the area and the lives of all the people who live there.
-It systematically discriminates against and dispossesses Palestinians living under occupation as well as those who are citizens of Israel.
+• Israel controls the entirety of the area between the Jordan River and the Mediterranean Sea and the lives of all the people who live there.
+It systematically discriminates against and dispossesses Palestinians living under military occupation as well as those who are citizens of Israel.
 Only Jewish Israelis enjoy the full rights and privileges of Israeli citizenship while Palestinians live in various states of subjugation.
-All of Palestine/Israel should be treated as a single entity under Israeli control.
+All of Palestine/Israel (Israel, the West Bank, East Jerusalem, and Gaza) should be treated as a single entity under Israeli control.

 2. Correct Names & Terminology / Language to Avoid